scottwedge/miso-bread-sample-repo/README.md

 - _The boost of activity from the miso microbes adds a sour flavor from the lactic acid bacteria and also helps create a very beautiful chewy texture._

-- _The great miso flavors transform into something that ends up tasting like a cross between dark chocolate and pumpernickel in the final baked loaf._
+- _The excellent miso flavors transform into something that ends up tasting like a cross between dark chocolate and pumpernickel in the final baked loaf._

 - This is an unexpected change